mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.1 - 2-17-16 =
+Fixed: Not all plugin and theme updates in the email notification
+Fixed: PHP notices
+Fixed: Typo's
+Fixed: Update issue for the iThemes Security Pro and the Monarch plugin
+Fixed: Issue with localhost settups (Quick Setup Wizard)
+Added: Basic WP-CLI support
+Added: Wordpress translation updates for child sites
+Added: Add/Remove to MainWP Menu function for Extensions
+Added: Server self-connect check in the Server Information page
+Added: Auto install plugin and apply extension settings when adding a new site
+Added: Support for the new API management
+Updated: API Manager messages

 = 3.0.2 - 1-22-16 =
 * Fixed: Bug that was stripping long plugin and theme names